Mitchell–Lama Housing Program: Removing properties

-Landlords generally may remove the developments from Mitchell–Lama by prepaying the mortgage, which usually happens 20 years after the project is developed.
-However, in some cases, special land use agreements specify more time.
-Between 1990 and 2005, Mitchell–Lama housing lost "22,688 units, over a third (34 percent) of its stock."
-That pace has now increased with the real estate market for rental buildings.
+Landlords generally may remove developments from Mitchell–Lama by prepaying the mortgage, which usually happens 20 years after the project is developed.
+However, in some cases, special land use agreements specify longer terms.
+Between 1990 and 2005, Mitchell–Lama housing lost "22,688 units, over a third (34 percent) of its stock".
+Subsequent analyses by the New York City Comptroller and housing researchers concluded that the pace of withdrawals from Mitchell–Lama and related limited-dividend programs accelerated in the 2000s.

 When a building is privatized, it loses its tax abatement, the owner generally must refinance the mortgage, and the owner loses the right to a 6% annual return on investment.
 What happens to the tenants in those buildings depends on when they were built and public policy.

 Rentals built before 1974

 Tenants in rental buildings built before 1974 go into rent stabilization upon leaving Mitchell–Lama.
 That means their rents increase according to the New York City Rent Guidelines Board orders for each new lease as well as according to orders by the New York Office of Rent Administration for, among other things, major capital improvements and landlord hardship.